 List of Southern California Historic Places from iconic landmarks to western ghost towns.
 Use this list to get out and discover historical attractions in Southern California that date back 100 years or more.

-Opened in 1939 Union Station is known as the “Last of the Great Railway Stations”.
+Opened in 1939, Union Station is known as the “Last of the Great Railway Stations.”
 This iconic Southern California landmark has been restored to new condition.
 Stepping into the Art Deco grand waiting room is like taking a trip back in time.
 Union Station’s historic ticket hall has been used in numerous movie and TV shows.
 Union Station LA is located at 800 N Alameda St, Los Angeles.
 Nearby historic attractions include El Pueblo de Los Angeles and Chinatown Los Angeles.

-Heritage Hill features some of the oldest buildings in left in Orange County.
+Heritage Hill features some of the oldest buildings in Orange County.
 Four acres of land that surround the original Serrano Adobe was set aside as a historic park in1973.
 The park houses a large collection of artifacts and buildings.
-Historic attractions include the1863 Jose Serrano Adobe, El Toro’s first one-room School House, St. Georges Episcopal Church El Toro’s first church, and the 1908 Bennett Ranch House.
+Historical attractions include the1863 Jose Serrano Adobe, El Toro’s first one-room School House, St. Georges Episcopal Church El Toro’s first church, and the 1908 Bennett Ranch House.
 25151 Serrano Rd, Lake Forest, CA.

 Agnes Stanley donated the last two acres of her ranch to the Garden Grove Historical Society in 1970.
-Since then the Garden Grove Historical Society has been saving old historic buildings from destruction and moving them to the ranch.
+Since then, the Garden Grove Historical Society has been saving old historic buildings from destruction and moving them to the ranch.
 Stanley Ranch Museum, 12174 Euclid Street, Garden Grove.

 Old Town San Diego